MScholtes/WebServer/README.md

 If you give it a try, see remarks below by all means.

 ## Versions
+### 1.0.4 / 2022-04-15
+- Logs response code
+- Scripts (.ps1, .bat and .cmd) in web directory are executed by web server

 ### 1.0.3 / 2022-01-19
 - Load index file in base dir instead of default page when present

 ### 1.0.2 / 2021-07-04
 - Updated list of mime types

 ### 1.0.1 / 2021-02-21
 - Updated links since Technet Gallery shut down